OpenNMT/OpenNMT-tf/docs/model.md

 onmt-main --model_type Transformer [...]
 ```

+You can also get the list of predefined models by running `onmt-main -h`.

 ## Custom models

-OpenNMT-tf can load custom model definitions from external Python files.
-They should include a callable `model` that returns a [`opennmt.models.Model`](https://opennmt.net/OpenNMT-tf/package/opennmt.models.Model.html) instance, for example:
+If you don't find the model you are looking for in the catalog, OpenNMT-tf can load custom model definitions from external Python files.
+They should include a callable `model` that returns a [`opennmt.models.Model`](https://opennmt.net/OpenNMT-tf/package/opennmt.models.Model.html) instance.
+For example, the model definition below extends the [Transformer](https://opennmt.net/OpenNMT-tf/package/opennmt.models.Transformer.html) model to enable embeddings sharing:

 ```python
 import opennmt